-As Palmer, Walls, Burgess, and Stough (2001) stated, EI has fast become popular as a means for identifying potentially effective leaders and as a tool for nurturing effective leadership skills.
-Their findings indicate that EI, which is measured by a person's ability to monitor and manage emotions within one's self and in others, may be an underlying competency of TL.
+As Palmer, Walls, Burgess and Stough (2001) state, EI has fast become popular as a means for identifying potentially effective leaders, and as a tool for nurturing effective leadership

-TL is defined as "that activity which stimulates purposeful activity in others by changing the way they look at the world around them and relate to one another.
-It affects people's personal beliefs by touching their hearts and minds" (Nicholls, 1994, p.
-11).
-Gardner and Stough (2002) found that the two underlying competencies of effective leadership are the ability to monitor emotions in one's self and in others.
-In fact, their research supported the existence of a strong relationship between TL and overall EI.
-It was found that EI correlated highly with all the components of TL, with the components of understanding of emotions and emotional management being the best predictors of this type of leadership style.
-Leaders who considered themselves transformational not transactional reported that they could identify their own feelings and emotional states, express those feelings to others, utilize emotional knowledge when solving problems, understand the emotions of others in their workplace, manage positive and negative emotions in themselves and others, and effectively control their emotional states.
-Barling et al. (2000) found that EI is associated with TL.
-In contrast, active and passive management and laissez faire management were not associated with EI.
+Transformational leadership is defined as "that activity which stimulates purposeful activity in others by changing the way they look at the world around them and relate to one another.
+It affects people's personal beliefs by touching their hearts and minds" (Nicholls, 1994).
+Gardner and Stough (2002) have found that the two underlying competencies of effective leadership are the ability to monitor emotions in one's self and in others.
+In fact, their research results supported the existence of a strong relationship between transformational leadership and overall EI.
+It was found that EI correlated highly with all the components of transformational leadership, with the components of understanding of emotions and emotional management being the best predictors of this type of leadership style.
+Leaders, who considered themselves transformational not transactional, reported that they could identify their own feelings, emotional states, express those feelings to others, utilize emotional knowledge when solving problems; understand the emotions of others in their workplace; manage positive and negative emotions in themselves and others; and effectively control their emotional states.
+Barling, Slater and Kelloway (2000) found that EI is associated with transformational leadership.
+In contrast, active and passive management, and laissez faire management, were not associated with EI.

 Analysis by Sivanathan and Fekken (2002) showed that the followers perceived leaders with high EI as more effective and transformational.
-They found that EI conceptually and empirically linked to TL behaviors.
-Hence, they concluded that having high EI increased one's TL behaviors.
+They found that EI conceptually and empirically linked to transformational leadership behaviors.
+Hence, they concluded that having high EI increased one's transformational leadership behaviors.

-Barling et al. (2000) asserted that EI is associated with the three aspects of TL (i.e., idealized influence, inspirational motivation, and individualized consideration) and the contingent reward.
+Barling, Slater and Kelloway (2000) assert that EI is associated with the three aspects of transformational leadership, i.e. idealized influence, inspirational motivation and individualized consideration, and the contingent reward.
 The subordinates see individuals with higher EI as displaying more leadership behaviors.
-Controlling for attribution style, they also demonstrated that those three aspects of TL and constructive transactions differed according to level of EI.
+Controlling for attribution style, they have also showed that three aspects of transformational leadership (i.e. idealized influence, inspirational motivation, and individualized consideration) and constructive transactions differed according to level of EI.

-Leaders who can identify and manage their own emotions and who display self-control and delay gratification, serve as role models for their followers, thereby earning followers' trust and respect.
+Leaders who can identify and manage their own emotions, and who display self-control and delay gratification, serve as role models for their followers, thereby earning their followers' trust and respect.
 This would be consistent with the essence of idealized influence.

-In fact, Gardner and Stough (2002) found that leaders with a high EI component of understanding emotions were able to perceive accurately the extent to which followers' expectations can be raised.
-This is related to the TL's subcomponent of inspirational motivation.
-Consistent with the conceptualization of idealized influence (the component of TL), leaders are able to understand and manage their emotions and display self-control, thus acting as role models for followers, earning their followers' trust and respect.
-They found that the ability to monitor emotions within oneself and others correlated significantly with the TL components of idealized attributes and behaviors.
+In fact, Gardner and Stough (2002) found that leaders with a high EI component of understanding emotions were able to perceive accurately the extent to which followers' expectations can be raised, and this is related to the transformational leadership's sub-component of inspirational motivation.
+Consistent with the conceptualization of idealized influence (the component of transformational leadership), leaders are able to understand and manage their emotions and display self-control, thus acting as role models for followers, earning their followers' trust and respect.
+They found that the ability to monitor emotions within oneself and others, correlated significantly with the transformational leadership components of idealized attributes and behaviors.

-With emphasis on understanding other people's emotions, leaders with high EI would be able to realize the extent to which they can raise followers' expectations, a sign of inspirational motivation.
+With emphasis on understanding other people's emotions, leaders with high EI would be able to realize the extent to which they can raise followers' expectations, which is a sign of inspirational motivation.

-Gardner and Stough (2002) found that a major component of individualized consideration is the capacity to understand followers' needs and interact accordingly.
+Gardner and Stough (2002) found that a major component of individualized consideration is the capacity to understand the followers' needs and interact accordingly.
 With emphasis on empathy and the ability to manage relationships positively, leaders having EI are likely to manifest individualized consideration.